robertbraeutigam/scan/README.md

 can be achieved using standardized semantics of data, if applicable.
 Such as auto-connecting a Plotter to a GPS Receiver.

+## Physical Layer

+The physical layer supports basic network primitives based on IP-native means for the next layer.
+These functionalities are:

+* Open and receive a physical TCP/IP connection to/from a peer to send and receive data.
+* Send and receive data to / from all connected devices.

+This layer mimics IP closely.
+Meaning connections support streaming-based data exchange with no packet demarcations, while communication with the whole network supports stateless packet based communication.

+Addressing uses native IP addresses.

+There can be multiple ways of configuring the Physical Layer of a SCAN device.
+However this configuration should be completely transparent for the layers above.

+Devices must reuse TCP connections in each direction, therefore at most two TCP connection must be present between two given peers at all times, one for each direction.

+### Local Network Configuration

+Every device must be capable of operating in a local network, where other devices are directly addressable and all devices can be contacted by multicast packets.
+In this scenario:

+* Connections are made / received using TCP/IP on port 11372.
+* All devices are addressed over UDP, at the address 239.255.255.244:11372.

+Note, that this "local network" does not necessarily need to be a physically local network, it can be a virtually local network that connects multiple devices, possibly through VPNs.

+All UDP packets sent, regardless of content must be repeated 5 times with random intervals in order: 0-100ms, 0-400ms, 0-500ms, 1-2 seconds, 1-2 seconds, having a maximum total time of 5 seconds.
+If the device receives a complete answer for a packet earlier, such as a complete list of IP addresses for queried SCAN addresses, it may stop repeating the packet.

+### Gateway-based Configuration

+Devices may support connecting through "Gateways".
+A "Gateway" is a SCAN "Physical Layer" level software or hardware device that does not necessarily have an "Application Layer" presence, i.e. it may be invisible to the SCAN network, but can present all the devices that connect to it.

+In this scenario the software stack on the device that connects through a Gateway maps Physical Layer operations thusly:

+* Connections are always made with the Gateway on port 11372 (the same SCAN port as above).
+* All devices are addressed over TCP through the same connection as above.

+In this case all communication is directed at the Gateway, which in turn reflects all information present on the "other side" of the Gateway.

 ## Network Layer

 The network protocol is designed to be a "layer" on top of the Physical one.
 It is independent and